benedekrozemberczki/TADW/README.md

 The code takes an input graph in a csv file.
 Every row indicates an edge between two nodes separated by a comma.
 The first row is a header.
 Nodes should be indexed starting with 0.
 A sample graph for the `Wikipedia Chameleons` is included in the  `input/` directory.

-The feature matrix can be stored two ways, if the feature matrix is sparse nodes are keys of the json stroing while the features are the values.
+The feature matrix can be stored two ways.
+If the feature matrix is a sparsebinary one it is stored as a json.
+Nodes are keys of the json and features are the values.
 For each node feature column ids are stored as elements of a list.
 The feature matrix is structured as:

 ```javascript
 { "node_1": ["feature_1","feature_38", "feature_40", "feature_207"],